NamrataThakur/Large_Language_Model_From_Scratch_Implementation/README.md

 - Temperature scaling for controlling randomness
 - Top-k for focus and diversity
 - Efficient token generation, one at a time, till the specified maximum token count is achieved

+## Acknowledgement 🙏

+We are deeply grateful to the following teachers who helped, taught, and inspired us to start this project:

+- **Sebastian Raschka** for his excellent book [Build LLM From Scratch](https://sebastianraschka.com/books/)
+- **Umar Jamil** for his deep [videos](https://www.youtube.com/@umarjamilai/videos) on topics like RLHF, DPO, LoRA etc.

 ## License 📜